 The pants (zubon) are held up with a drawstring.
 Contrary to popular belief, karate belts play no role in keeping your pants up.
 Gi pants feature a large rhomboidal patch in their inseams (a gusseted or “diamond” crotch) so students can stretch and kick without ripping their pants.

 The gi jacket (uwagi) is double-breasted, and held closed with a belt.
-While many karategi have string ties on their sides to help keep the jacket closed, these are often more trouble then they are worth.
+While many gi jackets have additional string ties, these are often more trouble then they are worth.
 Small items can be stored in the little pocket formed by the belt and the left front side.
 The gi jacket has a reinforced collar and lapels because these are the most commonly-grabbed parts, and are subject to the most abuse.
 Karate involves less grabbing and grappling than jūdō and jūjutsu/jiu-jitsu, so karategi are usually lighter and not-quilted like jūdōgi.

 The belt (obi) is made from quilted canvas, and is much longer than most people expect.
 The belt must wrap around your waist twice before being tied with a square knot.
 When tied properly, both ends of the belt will hang downward.
-Belts are color-coded to the student’s rank, as a mnemonic to help instructors know where the students are within the school's curriculum.
+Belts are color-coded to the student’s rank, as a mnemonic to help instructors know where a student is within the school's curriculum.

 Each manufacturer has their own gi sizing system, which does not correlate to any other sizing system.
 Try before you buy.
 Most instructors have extra gi sitting around, so this isn’t an issue, but if you insist on getting your own from a website or catalog, check their return policy or caveat emptor.

 Gi sleeves and pant legs arrive extremely long, since manufacturers err on the side of caution and assume that everyone is gangly.
 You will most likely need to hem the sleeves and pants to meet the criteria for a properly fitted gi: